ansible/community-docs/integration_tests_quick_start_guide.rst

 Provided that integration tests for a collection exist, they are stored in ``tests/integration/targets`` subdirectories in the collection repository.

-[DRAFT] Mention below that you must have your environment prepared and be in the collection root directory.
-You can use the following command to list all the available targets:
+If you already have your local envoronment `prepared<Prepare-local-environment>`_, you can run the following command being in the collection's root directory to list all the available targets:

 .. bash::

   ansible-test integration --list-targets

-Bash users
 If you use ``bash`` and the ``argcomplete`` package is installed on your system, you can also get a full target list by doing: ``ansible-test integration <tab><tab>``.